lneves12/luisneves.me/src/content/posts/2020-10-06-git-—-how-to-stack-multiple-git-branches-and-rebase-them-like-a-pro.md

 ---
 template: blog-post
-title: Git — how to stack multiple git branches and rebase them like a pro
+title: Git - how to stack multiple git branches and rebase them like a pro
 slug: git-rebase-like-pro
 date: 2020-10-06 15:26
 description: "programming software git rebase git-flow engineering "
+featuredImage: /assets/pngegg.png
 ---
 **Difficulty:** *intermediate*

 It took me quite some time to start feeling comfortable with git, and although I still know I have a lot to learn I finally feel confident not to screw up.